Statistical mechanical model for crack growth: Asymptotic approach

-The rate of reforming the bond behind the crack tip $k''$ is given by Eq.~\eqref{eq:k.isometric}, after replacing $q_{N+1}$ with $q_N$ in the transition state configuration integral $Q_\mathrm{con}^\ddagger$ in Eq.~\eqref{eq:Q_con_ts}.
-The isotensional ensemble form is handled analogously, and detailed steps for are shown in Appendix~\ref{sec:thermo-limit-asymp}.
-In the isometric ensemble, the asymptotic relation is
+where the rate of reforming the bond behind the crack tip $k''$ is given by Eq.~\eqref{eq:k.isometric}, after replacing $q_{N+1}$ with $q_N$ in the transition state configuration integral $Q_\mathrm{con}^\ddagger$ in Eq.~\eqref{eq:Q_con_ts}.
+In the isometric ensemble (see Appendix~\ref{sec:thermo-limit-asymp.isometric}),